Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 - Push-ups with a wide grip increase the difficulty and emphasize forearms.

-- Doing a one arm pull-up or chin-up, which increases the difficulty and emphasizes the upper body
+- Doing a one-arm pull-up or chin-up increases the difficulty and emphasizes the upper body.

-- Incorporating dynamic movements such as plyometric Pull Up.
+- Incorporating dynamic movements such as plyometric pull-ups.

-- Adding a pause at the top which increases the time under tension and makes the exercise more challenging
+- Adding a pause at the top increases the time under tension and makes the exercise more challenging.

-Once you’ve mastered the chin up and pullup, you can start doing more variations that match your strength goals.
+Once you’ve mastered the standard chin-up and pull-up, you can start doing more variations that match your strength goals.

 Here are some great chin-up and pull-up variations to help you build strength, power, and muscle.